nirbhay1628/AI-CSV-Importer/README.md

-# GrowEasy: AI-Powered CRM CSV Importer
+# AI-Powered CRM CSV Importer

 A high-performance, full-stack, AI-powered CSV lead importer designed for **GrowEasy**.
 This application intelligently extracts, normalizes, and maps arbitrary CSV data structures into a unified 15-field CRM contact scheme using Gemini 3.5 AI.